 Where several treatments are advised, we generally space them at 4-6 weeks intervals.

 We often refer to this technique as the ‘weekend resurfacing technique’.
-If the procedure is conducted on a Friday, clients often return to work on the Monday.
+If the procedure is conducted on a Friday, patients often return to work on the Monday.
 In 80-90% of cases, full recovery takes place within 72-96 hours of the procedure.
 Downtime (time during which the skin is still healing and make-up must be avoided) is dependent on the intensity of the procedure and the severity of the skin condition.
 Your treating physician will assess your skin and discuss downtime with you prior to the procedure.

 This procedure is a superficial resurfacing treatment and complications are very rare.
 The most common side effects are: